micmejia/bible-dump/NKJV/Luke/Luke 24.md

 But their eyes were restrained, so that they did not know Him.

 ###### 17
-And He said to them, "What kind of conversation _is_ this that you have with one another as you [^f]walk and are sad?"
+And He said to them, "What kind of conversation _is_ this that you have with one another as you walk and are sad?"

 ###### 18
 Then the one whose name was Cleopas answered and said to Him, "Are You the only stranger in Jerusalem, and have You not known the things which happened there in these days?"